 The Research School of Astronomy & Astrophysics (RSAA) at the Australian National University invites applications from outstanding undergraduate and postgraduate students of all nationalities for fully-funded PhD scholarships.
 Students with previous research experience in astrophysics or related fields (including undergraduate research projects and/or a research-based Masters degree) are particularly encouraged to apply.

-The RSAA PhD Program includes innovative astrophysics courses taught by some of the world's pre-eminent astrophysicists, including ARC Laureate Fellow Martin Asplund and Prime Minister's Science Prize Winner Ken Freeman.
+The RSAA PhD Program offers the option to undertake innovative astrophysics courses taught by some of the world's pre-eminent astrophysicists, including ARC Laureate Fellow Martin Asplund and Prime Minister's Science Prize Winner Ken Freeman.
 These courses aim to provide students with a broad and deep understanding of the major current fields in astrophysics including cosmology, galaxy formation & evolution, stellar evolution & atmospheres, planetary science, high energy astrophysics, and the physics of the interstellar medium.
 We also offer applications courses in astrophysical computer programming, observation techniques and data analysis, and scientific publication writing.
-Our courses allow students to hit-the-ground running when beginning their PhD research.

 Early research opportunity

-We believe that students benefit from research experience early.
-At the end of first semester, you will choose your PhD research topic right from the start, by undertaking literature reviews, exploring work groups and meeting with potential supervisors.
+You will commence work on finding a PhD research topic right from the start, by undertaking literature reviews, exploring work groups and meeting with potential supervisors.
 This will help you to choose a research topic that matches your research interests and that matches your research strengths and skills.
-From your second semester, you will work on your PhD research program.
-Our PhD programs are typically 4 years in length.
-This allows you to enter the international job market at a younger age than in many other countries.
+Since completing a PhD with us typically takes 3-4 years, you will be able to enter the international job market at a younger age than in many other countries.

 Successful PhD scholarship applicants are fully supported with a generous tax-free scholarship plus an RSAA top-up scholarship, with a recommendation to waive tuition fees.
 PhD students may also access internal research funds and fellowships to cover travel and other research expenses, including international conferences and telescope observing.